Tommy Croombs

 Thomas Robert Croombs (13 December 1906 – 15 October 1980) was a speedway rider who finished third in the Star Riders' Championship in 1931, the forerunner to the Speedway World Championship.

 Career

 Croombs was born in New Malden, Surrey, England.

-He rode for Lea Bridge in 1929 and moved onto the West Ham Hammers in 1930.
+Croombs rode for Lea Bridge in 1929 and moved onto the West Ham Hammers in 1930.
 He stayed with the Hammers until the end of the 1939 season when he retired.
 In 1947, he made a comeback, riding for West Ham, starting as reserve and then back as a full team member within six weeks.

-At retirement he had earned 30 international caps for the England national speedway team.
+At retirement, Croombs had earned 30 international caps for the England national speedway team.

 When West Ham's track, West Ham Stadium was demolished, a road on the new development was named after Croombs.